sportsclimbs/grades/content/lists/uk-routes.md

 The best years have been 2020 with 11 ascents in total, 2016 with 10 and 2011 with 9.

-2021 has got off to a good start with 7 ascents so far:
+But 2021 is now up to 10 ascents:

 1. *Rainshadow* 12th ascent by Eder Lomba Lopez de Ipiña
 2. New direct finish to *Make it Funky*, *Persian Dawn* (8c+) by Buster Martin